mousuminaik86/devops-rr/README.md

 # devops-rr
-this is a remort repo
+this is a remort repo.
+we just now created a public repo.